4 Things to Know About Remote Patient Monitoring Reimbursement

 • The RPM service must be ordered by a physician or other "qualified healthcare professional," such as a nurse practitioner, certified nurse specialist, or physician assistant.

-• Patients must be monitored for at least 16 days to be applied to a billing period (a requirement to bill for CPT 99454).
+• Patients must be monitored for at least 16 days to be applied to a billing period.
+This is a requirement to bill for CPT 99454.

-• Data can be wirelessly synced for evaluation.
+• Data must be wirelessly synced for evaluation.

 Keeping More of Your Remote Patient Monitoring Reimbursement

-While remote patient monitoring can serve as a great income-generator for your practice, that will only be the case if you can keep expenses associated with running the program to a minimum.
-This is one of the areas that the Prevounce Remote Patient Monitoring system shines.
+While remote patient monitoring can serve as a significant income-generator, that will only be the case if your practice keeps expenses associated with running the program to a minimum and has processes in place to better ensure you are paid in full for RPM services rendered.
+These are just a few of the areas where the Prevounce Remote Patient Monitoring system shines.

 Download the Guide: A Comprehensive Guide to Remote Patient Monitoring